 Canadian Relevance

 No direct Canadian connection identified.
-While hyperbaric oxygen therapy is mentioned as a promising treatment, the specific condition of postoperative infection after esophageal injury in anterior cervical spine surgery is not a Health Canada-recognized indication for HBOT.
+While hyperbaric oxygen therapy is mentioned as a promising treatment, the specific condition of postoperative infection after esophageal injury in anterior cervical spine surgery is not a Health Canada-recognised indication for HBOT.

 Study Limitations